maobisheng/filecoin-project-specs/actors.md

 		Fatal("proof invalid")
 	}

-    // TODO: how does collateral burning happen now?

-    // TODO: this should happen once these sectors are lost, after the recovery period.
-    // Depends on updating the fault handling first.
-	// miner.Sectors.Subtract(faultSet)
+    // power is removed for the faults miner.Sectors.Subtract(faultSet)
     // clear fault set
-    // self.faultSet = EmptySectorSet()
+    self.faultSet = EmptySectorSet()

-	// update sector sets and proving set miner.Sectors.Subtract(doneSet)
+    // TODO: penalize for faults

+	// Remove doneSet from the current sectors miner.Sectors.Subtract(doneSet)

 	// Update miner power to the amount of data actually proved during the last proving period.